iam-pratap/Interview-Preparation-Guide/git.md

 ‘git pull‘ fetches the updates from the remote repository and instantly strives to merge them into your current branch.
 It is basically a union of ‘git fetch’ followed by ‘git merge’ .

 `8.
+What is the difference between git revert and git reset?`

+**Git revert:** When you want to undo a specific commit while preserving the history, especially if the commit has already been shared with others.
+**Git reset:** Use when you need to modify the branch's HEAD pointer, such as when you've made a mistake or want to experiment with different versions.

+`9.
 How do you check the 𝗱𝗶𝗳𝗳𝗲𝗿𝗲𝗻𝗰𝗲𝘀 between 𝘁𝘄𝗼 𝗰𝗼𝗺𝗺𝗶𝘁𝘀 in Git?`

 It compares the changes between the specified commits.
 Syntax: